Breece1019/cru-website_generator-sg/README.md

 Highlight an item and press the `Remove` button in the window to remove that item and any of its related children.

+Highlight an item and press the `Add` button in the window to add a child into that item.

 ***NOTE:*** The **Up Arrow** and **Down Arrow** currently serve no real function, so ignore them for now.